 Once we passed the Russet Lake trail turn off, the trees began to thin out and we began to get glimpses of the incredible terrain nearby.
 Snow-capped peaks were visible in every direction.
 It was stunning and I took as many photos as I could knowing the next time I’d be up here would be in the dark.

-Looking back at Singing Pass
+Looking back at Singing Pass from near Whistler peak

 We were treated to a few rocky downhill sections which were a nice break for the muscles before the final ascent.
 I continued to get stronger as the trail got closer to the peak, passing a couple more runners in the process.
 On the final steep section before the summit, I caught up to the guy in the yellow shirt who’d blitzed past me three hours earlier.